sara-sabr/ITStrategy/presentations/en/2019-11-05-Working-in-the-open.md

 Note:

 - Rights and conditions to what public can do directly with it
-- If licenced, need notice of the copyright
+- If licenced, need notice of copyright

 --